Our alliances include organizations that join together with United Through Reading to help accomplish our mission.

 In 2006, United Through Reading® expanded its nationally recognized program to include thousands of additional military families by uniting forces with USO to make the program available at select USO centers worldwide.

-To date, over 80,000 Soldiers, Sailors, Airmen, and Marines have participated in United Through Reading’s Military Program at more than 60 USO host-sites including airport locations, military installations, and centers overseas.
+To date, over 250,000 service members have participated in United Through Reading’s Military Program at more than 60 USO host-sites including airport locations, military installations and centers overseas.

 AUSA Family Programs

 The Association of the United States Army’s (AUSA) Family Programs Directorate addresses Army family concerns by representing families on a number of Department of Defense and Department of the Army boards, councils and working groups, and through AUSA’s legislative efforts.
 AUSA promotes United Through Reading to its members through media and visibility at their annual conferences.

 With a generous grant from the Bob Woodruff Foundation, United Through Reading has established pilot sites at Walter Reed National Military Medical Center (WRNMMC), Wounded Warrior Regiment (Quantico, VA) and Wounded Warrior Battalion East (Camp LeJeune) to provide the opportunity for Wounded, Ill and Injured to be video-recorded reading aloud on DVD.
 Through survey feedback, United Through Reading has confirmed that participation fulfills a unique, complex requirement within this community to emotionally connect with their children, siblings or nieces and nephews using a familiar storybook.

 United Through Reading is proud to be a National Reading Promotion Partner for The Center for the Book in the Library of Congress.
 The national network for The Center for the Book calls attention to the importance of books, reading, literacy and libraries.